dcc-ca-2018/wordpress-ca/_pages/terms-and-conditions.md

 <h2>Disclaimers</h2>

 We make no express or implied warranties or representations with respect to the Program or any products sold through the Program (including, without limitation, warranties of fitness, merchantability, noninfringement, or any implied warranties arising out of a course of performance, dealing, or trade usage).
-In addition, we make no representation that the operation of the <strong>My Blog</strong> will be uninterrupted or error-free, and we will not be liable for the consequences of any interruptions or errors.
+In addition, we make no representation that the operation of the <strong>CraveBusters</strong> will be uninterrupted or error-free, and we will not be liable for the consequences of any interruptions or errors.

 <h2>Independent Investigation</h2>
 YOU ACKNOWLEDGE THAT YOU HAVE READ THIS AGREEMENT AND AGREE TO ALL ITS TERMS AND CONDITIONS.
 YOU UNDERSTAND THAT WE MAY AT ANY TIME (DIRECTLY OR INDIRECTLY) SOLICIT CUSTOMER REFERRALS ON TERMS THAT MAY DIFFER FROM THOSE CONTAINED IN THIS AGREEMENT OR OPERATE WEB SITES THAT ARE SIMILAR TO OR COMPETE WITH YOUR WEB SITE.
 YOU HAVE INDEPENDENTLY EVALUATED THE DESIRABILITY OF PARTICIPATING IN THE PROGRAM AND ARE NOT RELYING ON ANY REPRESENTATION, GUARANTEE, OR STATEMENT OTHER THAN AS SET FORTH IN THIS AGREEMENT.